maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Done means Done ##

+Code isnt done if it isn't runngin in production.
 Only code that is shippable is handed off from an engineer

 ## Clean Architecture Principles ##